Public Shows 2025-2026.

 Planetarium Parking (Click for Map):

 Weekends and weekdays after 6:00 pm free parking is available in the lot directly across the street from Abrams Planetarium (Lot 41).
 Weekdays from 6:00 am to 6:00 pm public parking for the planetarium is limited.
 Busses and other marked vehicles may park directly in front of the planetarium, in the bus loading zone while their presentation is being given.
-Passes are also available for up to six vehicles for the bus loading zone on a first come basis, if busses are not using the area.
 On weekdays the closest public parking to the planetarium is in the parking ramp directly behind the building (Shaw Lane Parking Ramp, Ramp 1/Lot 51).
 Public parking is in the basement sublevels and is Pay by Plate.
 For more information about Pay by Plate, please visit to the MSU Parking Services website.

 Visit - Learn - Discover MSU: